cysabi/CheckpointBot/README.md

 As said before, you can append the index of a tournament to use that tournament instead of the default.

 - `!captain assign` Assigns the captain role for the next tournament.
 This command automatically send a status check after it is complete.
 - `!captain remove` Removes the captain role for the next tournament.
-Be careful, if you're running this command after the tournament has ended, make sure to specify it to use the previous tournament with `!captain assign -1`.
+Be careful, if you're running this command after the tournament has ended, make sure to specify it to use the previous tournament with `!captain remove -1`.
 - `!captain check` This is simply an alias for `!captain`.

 ### Final words